Khroxx/videoflix-frontend/README.md

 # Description
 This is basically a Netflix clone.
 The Frontend variant of my Project written with Angular. <br>
 Register yourself, activate via the email that will be sent to you.
 Login to watch Movies.
-Reset and change your password.
+Reset and change your password. <br>
-Seeminglessly change between different qualities when watching the HLS converted Videos.
+Seeminglessly change between different qualities when watching the HLS converted Videos. <br>

 # Prerequisites
-must haves:
+must haves: <br>
-. node.js
+. node.js <br>
-. angular
+. angular <br>

 # Installation